MakersF/Resilient/README.md

 Resilient is a library to simplify handling failures which might happen when performing operations.

-In a world of connected services it's not easy to take into account that this services are not always available.
+In a world of connected services it's not easy to assume that this services are not always available.

 Resilient aims to ease the work required to do that.